Skip to main content

 Verify update

-List your monitors to confirm the webhook configuration was updated:
+List your monitors to confirm the change took effect:

 curl "https://catchall.newscatcherapi.com/catchAll/monitors" \